Azure/azure-sdk-for-java/sdk/template/azure-sdk-template/README-EXAMPLE.md

 ### Authenticate the client

-This section is option, it is only required if the library needs to authenticate with Azure.
+This section is optional, it is only required if the library needs to authenticate with Azure.

 ## Key concepts